paquettm/420-302-VA_A25/LABS/LAB7_Python_IoT_Controller_MQTT-Based_Home_Automation_System.md

 ## Creating the Rules Configuration File

-Create a file named `rules.json` in the same directory:
+Create a file named `rules.json` in the same directory.
+In Thonny, this can be done by right-clicking in the Files pane and selecting `New file...` and providing the `rules.json` file name before clicking `OK`.

 ```json
 [